Federated Learning via Variational Bayesian Inference: Personalization, Sparsity and Clustering: Conclusions

 \section{Conclusions}

 This paper proposes three novel personalized Bayesian federated learning models via variational inference when the data is limited.
 We first propose pFedBayes to achieve personalization under Gaussian distributions.
 Then we propose sFedBayes to simplify the network structure.
 Finally, we propose cFedBayes to address the extreme statistical diversity among clients.
-The average generalization error bounds are provided for the three approaches, which demonstrates that the proposed methods achieve the minimax optimal convergence rate.
+The average generalization error bounds are provided for the three approaches, which demonstrate that the proposed methods achieve the minimax optimal convergence rate.
 Numerical results illustrate that the proposed methods outperform existing advanced personalized methods under non-i.i.d. limited data.

 There are several interesting directions for future work.
 One is to provide the convergence analysis for the proposed methods.
-One is to study the clustered federated learning model with an unknown number of clusters.
+One is to study the clustered federated learning model with an unknown number of clusters and explore how it can be integrated with a sparsity-inducing mechanism.
 The other is to extend the proposed methods to decentralized settings where only local communications are allowed.